Interstate 40 in Tennessee: Nashville area

 In November 1977, TDOT installed a system to detect tailgating vehicles in the westbound lanes of the concurrent segment with I-24: sensors embedded in the roadway which were connected to overhead warning signs with flashing lights and horns.
 The system (the first of its kind in the country) experienced technical problems, was criticized as ineffective, and was decommissioned in July 1980.
 This segment of I-40 was widened from six to eight lanes between July 1979 and January 1980 by removing the right shoulders, narrowing the lanes by 1 ft, and shifting traffic slightly to the left.
+The western portion of the I-24 Southeast Choice Lanes, the first express toll lanes in Tennessee, are planned along this segment, part of 26 mi of toll lanes running along I-24 from the western I-24/I-40 split to Murfreesboro.
+These will be complemented by a branch of toll lanes running 2 mi along I-40 from the eastern I-24 interchange to SR 155 (Briley Parkway).
+A conglomerate was selected in August 2026 to build, maintain, and operate these lanes through a public–private partnership.

 The short segment of I-40 from east of the split with I-24/I-440 and east of SR 255 (Donelson Pike) in eastern Nashville was widened to six lanes from August 1986 to December 1987.
 From October 1987 to November 1989, the 4.7 mi segment from east of SR 255 to east of SR 45 was widened from four to eight lanes.
 West of downtown Nashville, the 3 mi section between SR 155 (Briley Parkway/White Bridge Road) and US 70 (Charlotte Pike) was expanded to six lanes from February 1988 to December 1989.
 From April 1991 to December 1992, the 5.9 mi section in Bellevue linking US 70 and US 70S was widened to six lanes.